ripple/crawl-reporter/README.md

 ## Arguments

 #### Command line
-* max     : the max amount of async reports to have running at once
+* max     : the max amount of async reporters to have running at once
 * timeout : how long to wait between checking for messages

 #### Environment